Jason2Brownlee/blog/content/posts/ergodicity-path-dependence-machine-learning.md

 >
 > Path Dependence Insights: This approach explicitly leverages path dependence, recognizing that some training runs may "luckily" find better local optima.

-Damn!
+WTF!

+A random-restart strategy.
+Find a luck model.
+Fair enough.
+Warning!
+Fragile!

 Also, does the idea of an "ergodic approximation" help in other non-ergodic domains that we often treat/evaluate as ergodic?

 I guess, it's the same benefit that angel/vc investors get by investing across a portfolio of companies.
-Sucks for any individual company, given they are likely to "fail" (by some definition of fail), but it's great for the operator at the next level up that can ~~average~~ [argmax](https://en.wikipedia.org/wiki/Arg_max) across the portfolio.
+Sucks for any individual company, given they are likely to "fail" (by some definition of fail), great for the lucky few survivors, also great for the operator at the next level up that can ~~average~~ [argmax](https://en.wikipedia.org/wiki/Arg_max) across the portfolio.

 Checking in with gpt4o, yep, we are doing this all over the place (of course we are).